-What We Are Doing: As soon as we discovered this incident, we took steps to secure our environment and enlisted a leading, independent cybersecurity firm to conduct a forensic investigation.
-We also reported the incident to the FBI and will cooperate with any resulting investigation.
-In addition, we have implemented several measures to enhance our security posture and reduce the risk of similar future incidents.
+What We Are Doing.
+As soon as we discovered this incident, we took steps to secure our environment and enlisted a leading cybersecurity firm to conduct a forensic investigation.
+We have also implemented additional security measures to help reduce the risk of a similar incident occurring in the future.
+In addition, we notified the Federal Bureau of Investigation and will cooperate with any resulting investigation.

-We are also offering you access to complimentary credit monitoring and identity theft protection services through IDX - a data breach and recovery services expert.
-These services include: <<12/24>> months of credit1 and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
+In addition, out of an abundance of caution, we are offering you complimentary credit monitoring and identity theft protection services through IDX - a data breach and recovery services expert.
+These services include: <<12/24>> of credit1 and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.
+Please note that the deadline to enroll is February 9, 2024.